 Besides exhibitions, we also invite the public to many different events and activities that present the current exhibition and in various ways unfold the unique character of the space.
 You can experience activities for children and adults – also outside our regular opening hours.

 Cisternerne is an urban dripstone cave with a quite unique climate.

-Dripstone formations are a common phenomenon in concrete and can be seen in tunnels, at metro stations and in shelters around in Copenhagen.
-Yet none anywhere can offer the sheer magnitude and diversity of those found here, for they have been able to grow in peace for decades.
-The urban dripstones in Cisternerne grow much faster than dripstones in natural surroundings, but apart from that, the process resembles that in i natural caves.
+Dripstone formations are a common phenomenon in concrete and can be seen in tunnels, at metro stations and in shelters around Copenhagen.
+Yet none of these can offer the sheer magnitude and diversity of those found here, for they have been able to grow in peace for decades.
+The urban dripstones in Cisternerne grow much faster than dripstones in natural surroundings, but apart from that, the process resembles that of natural caves.

 The dripstones in Cisternerne are beautiful and fragile and at the same time a sign of the slow decay of the building.
 The formation of the dripstones happens as nature takes over Cisternerne.
 When water from Søndermarken seeps through the concrete ceiling, the water dissolves the basic calcareous minerals in the concrete.
 In the combination reaction with the carbon dioxide in the underground air, the mixture of water and minerals is precipitated as lime, which forms the dripstones.

 The dripstones in Cisternerne can therefore be seen as a reminder of how nature slowly but certainly dominates what we build and believe we control.
 This premise becomes evident in Cisternerne – and we welcome it in our exhibitions: The architecture, the climate, the dark and the acoustics are fundamental conditions for everything that takes place in Cisternerne, and this makes the place something special.

 • Humidity in Cisternerne is constantly almost 100%.

 • The temperature fluctuates between 16ºC in August and 4ºC in February.
 In late summer 2018, however, the temperature reached a record height of 19ºC.